Bonfire.Social.FeedLoader (Bonfire v1.0.0-social-rc.3.22)

 # 1: Retrieve a preset feed without parameters

-iex> {:ok, %{feed_name: :local, exclude_activity_types: [:like]}} = preset_feed_filters(:local, [])
+iex> {:ok, %{feed_name: :local}} = preset_feed_filters(:local, [])

 # 1: Retrieve a preset feed without parameters

-iex> {:ok, %{feed_name: :local, exclude_activity_types: [:like]}} =preset_feed_filters(:local, [])
+iex> {:ok, %{feed_name: :local}} =preset_feed_filters(:local, [])

 # 2: Retrieve a preset feed with parameters

-iex> {:ok, %{subjects: "alice"}} = preset_feed_filters(:user_activities, [by: "alice"])
+iex> {:ok, %{subjects: ["alice"]}} = preset_feed_filters(:user_activities, [by: "alice"])

 # 3: Feed not found (error case)